igorwaw/web-advent/content/pages/2015/24-balance.md

 - first container has the smallest possible number of packages,
 - if there are several ways to satisfy the second condition, choose one with the smallest QE.

 So, target weight is 1/3 of the total weight.
 Let's hope it divides evenly.
-Let's also check number of packages and total weight.
+Let's also check the number of packages and the total weight.

 ```python
 weight=sum(packages)//3